bardsoftware/template-thes-ut/Readme.txt

 A LATEX Template for the University of Tennessee

-It is based on the 2010 thesis specications but can be easily altered as the guidelines are changed.
+It is based on the 2010 thesis specifications but can be easily altered as the guidelines are changed.

 This template is distributed with ABSOLUTELY NO WARRANTY.
 It serves